ThiPauli/Brazilian_Soccer_Player_Classifier/README.md

 ## Projects:
 ### Project 1
-- Applied Haar cascades for face and eyes detection in order to train our model
+- Applied Haar cascades for face and eyes detection in order to train our model.
 - The best accuracy was from Logistic Regression model after using Grid Search CV defining the models and hypertune parameters.
 - Created a web server and a website to make new predictions.